Endogenous growth theory: Versus exogenous growth theory

 In neo-classical growth models, the long-run rate of growth is exogenously determined by either the savings rate (the Harrod–Domar model) or the rate of technical progress (Solow model).
 However, the savings rate and rate of technological progress remain unexplained.
 Endogenous growth theory tries to overcome this shortcoming by building macroeconomic models out of microeconomic foundations.
 Households are assumed to maximize utility subject to budget constraints while firms maximize profits.
 Crucial importance is usually given to the production of new technologies and human capital.
 The engine for growth can be as simple as a constant return to scale production function (the AK model) or more complicated set ups with spillover effects (spillovers are positive externalities, benefits that are attributed to costs from other firms), increasing numbers of goods, increasing qualities, etc.

 Often endogenous growth theory assumes constant marginal product of capital at the aggregate level, or at least that the limit of the marginal product of capital does not tend towards zero.
 This does not imply that larger firms will be more productive than small ones, because at the firm level the marginal product of capital is still diminishing.
 Therefore, it is possible to construct endogenous growth models with perfect competition.
 However, in many endogenous growth models the assumption of perfect competition is relaxed, and some degree of monopoly power is thought to exist.
 Generally monopoly power in these models comes from the holding of patents.
-These are models with two sectors, producers of final output and an R&D sector.
-The R&D sector develops ideas that they are granted a monopoly power.
+These are models with two sectors, producers of final output and an R&D sector: the R&D sector develops ideas which grant them monopoly power.
 R&D firms are assumed to be able to make monopoly profits selling ideas to production firms, but the free entry condition means that these profits are dissipated on R&D spending.

 Implications

 An endogenous growth theory implication is that policies that embrace openness, competition, change and innovation will promote growth.
 Conversely, policies that have the effect of restricting or slowing change by protecting or favouring particular existing industries or firms are likely, over time, to slow growth to the disadvantage of the community.
 Peter Howitt has written:

 Sustained economic growth is everywhere and always a process of continual transformation.
 The sort of economic progress that has been enjoyed by the richest nations since the Industrial Revolution would not have been possible if people had not undergone wrenching changes.
 Economies that cease to transform themselves are destined to fall off the path of economic growth.
-The countries that most deserve the title of “developing” are not the poorest countries of the world, but the richest.
+The countries that most deserve the title of "developing" are not the poorest countries of the world, but the richest.
 [They] need to engage in the never-ending process of economic development if they are to enjoy continued prosperity.